Pioreactor/docs.pioreactor/experiments/02-Secondary level education/yeast-growth-by-temperature.md

 ## Recommendations

 We chose a relatively small temperature range that mostly aligned with optimal temperatures for yeast growth.
 We encourage you to explore temperatures outside of this range, whether by cooling the Pioreactor externally (using ice/a cooler) or increasing the temperature (the maximum that can be reached is room temperature plus 20°C).

+Keep in mind to not get the electronics of your Pioreactor wet!
+Elevate your Pioreactor to protect it from any spills.

 -----